nabilweq/privatechat-app/README.md

 - Else if a person has an account in this app, he can login by entering email id and password that he had provided earlierly.
 After he will redirect into Home page.

-- In Home page, there is a searchbar in the left side, search your friend by entering his display name, that time the friend will listed below. select the friend and start chating.
+- In Home page, there is a search bar in the left side, search your friend by entering his display name, that time the friend will be listed below.
+Select the friend and start chating.

-- We can send text messages, emogies and images also to our friends.
+- We can send text messages, emogies and images also.

 - After we typing the messages in the text box at below, need to hit `Send` button to send it.